 Where is the project?webkThe project site is located approximately 6km northwest of Ravenshoe and extends northwest towards Kaban.
 The project site covers an approximately 450-hectare area.
 Below is the preliminary concept design that Neoen presented at our Community Open Day held in Ravenshoe.
 The proposed main access to the project site is located on the eastern side of the project via Condon Road and Hollands Road

 Does Neoen require government subsidies to build the project?webkNeoen does not require government subsidies to finance the Kaban project.
 Neoen finances our projects through a combination of our own equity and long-term bank loans.

 Who will assess the project?webkThe Development Application for the project will be assessed by the State Assessment and Referral Agency (SARA), who will assess whether the project complies with the Queensland Wind Farm State Code.
 The State Code provides assessment criteria for issues including electromagnetic interference, shadow flicker, flora and fauna, traffic and access, visual impact and noise.

 Has Neoen consulted with aviation authorities?webkNeoen consults with aviation authorities across all of our projects to identify and avoid any risks to air operations.
 As the turbines proposed for the Kaban site have a tip height of over 150m, Neoen is required under the Queensland Wind Farm State Code to consult with a number of aviation authorities.
 Neoen has consulted with Airservices Australia, the Civil Aviation Safety Authority, Department of Defence and the Royal Flying Doctor Service in relation to the Kaban project.

 How long is the community engagement process open for?webkAs an owner and operator of our projects, Neoen continues to consult with communities throughout the development, construction and operation stages of our projects.
 Local residents can provide feedback to the project team via a number of ways:

 Do wind farms cause property values to decrease?webkStudies into the potential impact of wind farm developments on property prices, including by the NSW Valuer-General (2009) and Urbis (2016), have concluded that there is insufficient evidence to suggest that wind farms can be linked to adverse impacts on property prices.

 Do wind turbines affect animals?webkNeoen built and operates the Hornsdale Wind Farm across numerous properties near Jamestown in South Australia.
 Stock including sheep and cattle take a couple of days to get used to wind turbines, then are very comfortable with them – they rub up against turbines and use the shade from the towers during summer.
 The farmers at Hornsdale have not reported any ill effects from the project on other animals such as horses and dogs.
 Wind turbines pose a low threat to birds, as very few birds fly at blade height.

 Are there any health risks associated with wind farms?webkThere are nearly 200,000 wind turbines across sites all over the world – many of them close to people’s houses.
 Some 17 reviews of research literature conducted by leading health and research organisations from all over the world, including the World Health Organisation, Australia’s National Health and Medical Research Centre, the UK Health Protection Agency and the US National Research Council, have concluded that there is no published evidence to positively link wind turbines with adverse health effects.

 What water source will be used?webkNeoen understands that water is an important issue for the Ravenshoe community.
 Our commitment is to truck water to the site from elsewhere within the constraints of any approval conditions.

 Has Neoen conducted a geotechnical study?webkNeoen has conducted a preliminary geotechnical study, and will conduct further studies prior to construction.

 Will cultural heritage be impacted by the project?webkAt all times, Neoen will comply with Queensland legislation, including laws regarding the protection of cultural heritage.
 Neoen has conducted a cultural heritage assessment, and will also consult with local Aboriginal groups to ensure that cultural heritage is protected.

+Will there be an impact on flora and fauna?webkOn all of its projects, Neoen aims to minimise the impact on local flora and fauna by designing its projects to avoid areas of high conservation significance, and adopting control measures during our construction process.
+Neoen engaged specialist consultants to undertake detailed flora and fauna surveys of the Kaban site in December 2016 and January 2017 to determine the ecological attributes of the land, and prepare a flora and fauna assessment.
+The flora assessment recorded a range of species, vegetation communities and habitat values.
+Neoen has designed the project layout to avoid ‘of concern’ regional ecosystems, and has changed the project design to limit the amount of vegetation clearing required.
+This has been achieved by moving proposed cables to run alongside access tracks.
+Additionally, wind turbines will be micro-sited to minimise the amount of clearing required.
 The fauna assessment found that the project is likely to have a low risk of potential impact to birds and bats recorded in the study area.
 The assessment recorded four conservation significant fauna species in the vicinity of the project site, including the ghost bat, greater glider, magnificent brood frog and the spectacled flying fox.
 The current design has been designed to avoid fauna habitat as much as possible.
 During the detailed design, wind turbines will be micro-sited to minimise the potential impact on fauna habitat.
 Other mitigation measures include preparing management plans, identifying “no-go zones” within the project site and conducting pre-clearance surveys.